renzuzu/renzu_shops/README.md

 		},
 	},
 ```
-- Some Experimental Feature to Use Ox inventory Shop UI required my forked of ox_inventory
+- Some Experimental Feature to Use like ox inventory Shop UI are required to use my forked version of ox_inventory.
+(Optional)
 - https://github.com/renzuzu/ox_inventory

 # DEMO IMAGES